asfaload-cli new-keys

 Examples

-# generate a minisign key pair
+# generate a key pair

-client new-keys -n mykey -o ~/.asfaload
+asfaload-cli new-keys -n mykey -o ~/.asfaload

 # non-interactive usage in CI

-client new-keys -n ci-key -o ./keys -p "$KEY_PASSWORD"
+asfaload-cli new-keys -n ci-key -o ./keys -p "$KEY_PASSWORD"

 Exit codes